-Looking for a natural aphid control to protect the tender growth on your plants?
+Looking for a natural aphid control method to protect the tender growth on your plants?
 You’ll need a two-pronged approach, controlling both the aphids AND the ants.

 Odds are good that if you have an aphid problem, you also have an ant problem.
 If you see ants marching up and down the main stems of your plants, take a closer look.
 Check the underside of leaves and the soft stems for signs of an invasion.
 Do you see both ants and aphids?
 It’s time for a little aphid control with a two-pronged approach.

 While ants are generally harmless—and can even be counted on to aerate the soil and help decompose organic matter—they become a nuisance when they start to cultivate garden pests like aphids.
 These sap sucking insects secrete a substance known as “honeydew” and ants love it.
 They love this sweet food source so much in fact, that they work to keep these garden pests close at hand.
 (Scales, mealybugs, and leafhoppers also secrete honeydew.)
 This symbiotic relationship means that you can tackle large aphid populations by also controlling the ants.

 Natural aphid control

 Sometimes a strong stream of water is enough to blast aphids from an infested plant.
 If you have a larger invasion you can whip up a batch of homemade garden bug spray.
 I don’t have my recipe here on the site (yet) but here are a few others to check out:

 - Organic Bug Repellant [Little House in the Suburbs]